Divine193/access6.0projects/WEEK2/README.md

  - 6   RETAIL SALES      307642 non-null  float64
  - 7   RETAIL TRANSFERS  307645 non-null  float64
  - 8   WAREHOUSE SALES   307645 non-null  float64
 - what is the item type with the highest total sales?
-Liquor has the highest total sales, it also had the highest volue of sales
+Liquor has the highest total sales, it also had the highest volume of sales